ampas/aces-vwg-gamut-mapping-2020/reference/README.md

 These implementations are:
 * Baselight - a Matchbox Shader implementation customized so that Truelight automatically handles the required color space conversions.
-* Matchbox - a generic Matchbox Shader implementation with a dropdown to select the working color space.
+* Matchbox - a generic Matchbox Shader implementation with a dropdown to select the in/out color space.
 * Nuke - Two implementations, one using BlinkScript, and one in pure Nuke so it can be used in Nuke non-commercial.
 * Python - An implementation which operates on NumPy arrays.
 * Resolve - A DCTL implementation which can be applied either through the LUT menu or through the DCTL OFX to allow use of the ***direction*** control.